Does this sound familiar?

 So your brain cheats by deriving an overall meaning of an experience and then fills in the facts to create a narrative that aligns with that meaning.

-This is why Sam feels so disrespected when Kris brings up the issue of budgeting.
-To him, it’s not just her trying to control his spending.
-It’s her taking away the feelings of love money gives him.
-Feelings he has felt for most of his life.
+This is why Sam feels so disrespected when Charlie brings up the issue of budgeting.
+To Sam, it’s not just Charlie trying to control the spending.
+It’s Charlie taking away the life-long feelings of love money gives to Sam.

-Sam’s mind does this because his memory, like yours, is designed to create little cause and effect stories to support the meaning we get from our experiences.
+Sam’s mind does this because memory is designed to create little cause-and-effect stories.
+These narratives support the meaning we get from our experiences.

-By doing this, we simplify our conflicts around money and we start reacting instead of responding.
-Sam starts accusing Kris of disrespecting him and reacting to her complaints.
-Instead he should listen to her complaints so he can understand why she feels that way.
+By doing this, we simplify our conflicts around money.
+We start reacting instead of responding.
+Sam starts accusing Charlie of disrespect.
+Instead, Sam should listen to Charlie’s complaints to understand the feelings behind them.

 Money laws are the things that must happen for you to feel financially secure and happy in your marriage.
 They tend to follow a simple if-then framework.